 Meet the Staff

-Eva Wilson is a first-year Master’s student at Boston College in Counseling Psychology.
-She earned her BA from Yale University in Psychology.
+Eva Wilson is a second-year Master’s student in the Mental Health Counseling program at Boston College.
+She earned her BA in Psychology from Yale University.

-In her spare time, Eva enjoys dancing, running, trying new foods, watching TV and movies, exploring Boston and spending time with family and friends.
+In her spare time, Eva enjoys dancing, running, trying new cuisines, watching movies, reading, traveling and spending time with family and friends.